Arju2003/BuildingBuddy/README.md

 To quit Development Mode, either click [X] or **Exit** to quit the entire program, or click **Logout** to restart the program as a regular user.

 ## Special Features
-* The GUI is programmed to occupy a fixed portion of screen estate regardless of screen size.
+* **Display:** The GUI is programmed to occupy a fixed portion of screen estate regardless of screen size.
-* Key features support hotkey commands for enhanced accessibility.
+* **Hotkey:** Key features support hotkey commands for enhanced accessibility.
+* **Automatic Reboot:** The app supports automatic rebooting (when user resets the app or developer chooses to log out).
+* **Advanced Search Tool:** The advanced search tool returns search results matching against various types of metadata, even including descriptions.
-* Regular users can choose to delete their entire bookmark collection in one click.
+* **Restore Default Settings:** Regular users can choose to reset the program to factory settings in one click.
-* Regular users can choose to delete all locations they have defined in one click.
+* **User Data Destruction:** Regular users can choose to delete their entire bookmark collection or all POIs they have defined in one click.
-* Regular users can choose to reset the program to factory settings in one click.
-* When a POI is added, edited, or deleted, the data lists get synced and refreshed in real time.
+* **Real-Time Refreshing:** When a POI is added, edited, or deleted, the data list and map viewer get synced and refreshed in real time.
+* **Responsive Design:** The user editor features responsive design; it's more than just buttons and text fields juxtaposed with each other.
+* **Accessible Design:** Albeit partially, the design of the program is accessibility-minded;
-* Users and developers can create unlimited numbers of POIs in addition to existing built-in POIs.
+* **Unlimited Data Capacity:** Users and developers can create unlimited numbers of POIs in addition to existing built-in POIs.
-* Developers can choose to erase all the built-in data in one click.
+* **Easy Reset:** Developers can choose to erase all the built-in data in one click.
-* Developers can change their security key at any time.
+* **Change Password:** Developers can change their security key at any time.
-* The program will remember the user's last choice of building and floor before they quit or restart.
+* **Consistency:** The program will remember the user's last choice of building and floor and last successful search query before they quit or restart.
-* The program will remember the user's last successful search query before they quit or restart.
+* **User-Centered Design:** For example, the POI editor provides default placeholder text and deletes it automatically on user input while retaining user input without triggering auto deletion.
-* Users and developers can check if there's a new version available and update their software in one click.
+* **Sustainability:** Users and developers can check if there's a new version available and update their software in one click.

 ## FAQ